lingtalfi/Light_Kit_Admin_DebugTrace/doc/api/Ling/Light_Kit_Admin_DebugTrace/Service/LightKitAdminDebugTraceService/appendSection.md

-Appends a section to the target file.
+Appends a section to the target file, if the target file is defined.

+And/or appends a section to a file (which named is based on the http request uri) in the target dir, if the target dir is defined.

 The section is an array of key/value pairs.